Safeguarding your business' data

 A restrictive covenant could well be the disincentive they need to share your company’s data.
 These are clauses in employment contracts which restrict an employee’s ability to compete, use confidential information, or have certain dealings with a business’ clients or staff once they have left their job.

-Our lawyers take care to draft restrictive covenants which are appropriate, reasonable and stand the best possible chance of being considered enforceable by a court.
+Our solicitors take care to draft restrictive covenants which are appropriate, reasonable and stand the best possible chance of being considered enforceable by a court.
 With the right restrictive covenants in place, a business can be sure that it’s done all it can to prevent a former employee from breaching confidentiality.
 If the breach does happen, the business has a sound set of covenants to rely on in injunction proceedings or a damages claim.